wkschwartz/billib/README.md

 * .emacs

 	My Emacs configuration file.
-I'm like to indent with tab characters.
+I like to indent with tab characters.
 I'm sorry that I'm not sorry.

 License